HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/logger.md

 > Log is the most important part of the debugging process, `YukiHookAPI` encapsulates a set of stable and efficient debugging log functions for developers.

-::: warning
+::: tip

-The log of `KavaRef` will be managed separately by itself.
+The logs of `KavaRef` can be managed separately by itself.
+For detailed configuration plans, you can refer to [here](https://highcapable.github.io/KavaRef/en/library/kavaref-core#log-management), which will jump to the `KavaRef` document.

-For detailed configuration plans, you can refer to [here](https://highcapable.github.io/KavaRef/en/library/kavaref-core#exception-handling), which will jump to the `KavaRef` document.
+`YukiHookAPI` has taken over the logging function of `KavaRef` by default, and you can also configure the logging function of `KavaRef` yourself.

 :::